 Every home is as individual as its owner in its requirements, choosing the wrong size for the room you need to heat can leave you cold and cost you more in power consumption.

 Insulation and building orientation are important considerations when it comes to potential heat loss.
-For example; an older home with less insulation will lose indoor heat far quicker than a modern well insulated home that faces north.
+For example; an older home with less insulation will lose indoor heat far quicker than a modern well insulated home.
 A bigger heat pump system would therefore be needed to overcome this heat loss.

 In winter, when outdoor temperatures drops, the amount of heat a heat pump can produce lowers.
 Areas of New Zealand that experience sub zero temperatures will require a larger capacity heat pump (compared to a similar sized room in moderate climate) or an upgrade to a high performance heat pump like those in our Mitsubishi Electric HyperCore® Series.